Management Promotion of Fair Operating Practices

 - Global Policy for the Prevention of Bribery and Corruption

-- Guidelines for Activities to Provide Sales Information on Ethical Drugs
+- Rules for Activities to Provide Sales Information on Ethical Drugs

 - Treatment Guidelines for Medical Institutions